FdI96/Tic-Tac-Toe/README.md

 ## USAGE

-To try the basic flow of the game from the "main.rb" file type in your console: "bin/main.rb"
+    To run the code type follow this intructions:
+        -Open your console.
+        -Change the directory to bin writting "cd ./Tic-Tac-Toe/bin"
+        - write "ruby main.rb"

 ## AUTHOR